azavea/raster-vision/docs/usage/basics.rst

-Basic concepts
+Basic Concepts
 ==============

-At a high-level, a typical machine learning workflow on geospatial data involves the following steps:
+At a high-level, a typical machine learning workflow for geospatial data involves the following steps:

 - Read geospatial data
 - Train a model